 Pros of Buying Home:

-If you are spending time away from your home, you can also rent out the space.
+- If you are spending time away from your home, you can also rent out the space, either long term or short term.
 This allows you to generate income to put towards your monthly payments.

 Cons of Buying a Home:

-Renting the property out keeps you tethered to the area.
-Even if you’re away, you as the landlord are responsible for maintenance and upkeep.
+- Renting the property out keeps you tethered to the area.
+Even if you’re away, you as the landlord are responsible for maintenance and upkeep, unless you hire a property management company.

 Pros of Renting a Home: